-This is why one of the best ways to prevent the microbially contaminated food of the consumer is to regularly and correctly wash the hands.
-The worst carrier of contamination in food service of the consumer is a food handler who does not regularly wash his or her hands.
-The Microorganisms can be controlled through the proper food handling practices.
-Their number can be easily controlled with the operations such as cooking properly, the cleaning and the sanitizing, and the storing foods of the consumer in the right conditions.
+This is why one of the best ways to prevent the microbial food contamination is to regularly and correctly wash the hands.
+The worst carrier of contamination in human food service is a food handler who does not regularly wash his or her hands.
+The Microorganisms can be controlled through the proper human food handling practices.
+Their number can be easily controlled with the operations such as cooking properly, the cleaning and the sanitizing, and the storing human foods in the right conditions.

-Conflicts of Interest

-The authors declare no conflicts of interest.
+Conflicts of Interest: The authors declare no conflicts of interest.